 During the COVID-19 pandemic, Misericordia University has taken steps to protect the health of our students, staff, faculty and community.
-In person instruction is scheduled for Fall 2021 using a in-person format.
-Classrooms are scheduled to return to normal capacity.
-The Cougar Care team is carefully monitoring health conditions locally and in our region.
+In person instruction and normal classroom capacity has returned for the Spring 2022 semester.
+The Cougar Care team is carefully monitoring health conditions on campus, locally and in our region.

-If you have a question or concern, please contact our COUGARCARE team at email@example.com.
-Email is the strongly preferred method of contact for the quickest response as our team members are in multiple locations.
-For anyone without email, please call 570-674-8000 to leave a clear, detailed message and you will get a response.
-You can also use the inquiry form at the bottom of this page for non-urgent questions.
+If you have a question or concern, please contact our Cougar Care team at email@example.com or use the inquiry form at the bottom of this page for non-urgent questions.

 Visit the various links to view information specific to each audience.